 Often we think that if there’s a discount involved or we spend less on a particular experience, we will not have a good holiday experience.
 But this is not always the case.
-By knowing where and how to save money, and making some adjustments to your travel plans, you can still have a great vacation without breaking the bank.
+By knowing where and how to save money, making some adjustments to your travel plans, or finding ways to fund your travels while traveling, you can still have a great vacation without breaking the bank.

 Here’s some ways to save money while traveling to consider for your next trip:

 - Save in the mode of conveyance.
 You will find lots of options in the method of traveling to your next destination.
 Be creative and willing to try the one that costs you the least.
 For example, there are options such as shared car rentals or flights with economy class seating.
 We took the train from Edmonton to Vancouver one time because it was cheaper than flying with three kids.
 On our honeymoon, it was less expensive to spend a week on a cruise ship returning from Alaska to Vancouver than to spend a week in Anchorage at a hotel and then fly home.